jtniehof/photo/lenses/sd1100/README.md

 ## Crop factor

 The IXUS 80 calibration has the crop factor at 6.1 for the camera and 5.9 for the lens (based perhaps on full area vs. JPEG area?)
+Torsten says these really should be the same.

 JPG is 3264x2448 (matches EXIF DefaultCropSize); DNG is 3298x2470 (matches ActiveArea).
 EXIF ImageWidth x ImageLength is 3336 x 2480